apivideo/api.video-go-client/docs/Live.md

 )

 func main() {
+    client := apivideosdk.ClientBuilder("YOUR_API_TOKEN").Build()
+    // if you rather like to use the sandbox environment:
+    // client := apivideosdk.SandboxClientBuilder("YOU_SANDBOX_API_TOKEN").Build()
+    req := apivideosdk.LiveApiListRequest{}

-    streamKey := "30087931-229e-42cf-b5f9-e91bcc1f7332" // string | The unique stream key that allows you to stream videos. name := "My Video" // string | You can filter live streams by their name or a part of their name. sortBy := "createdAt" // string | Allowed: createdAt, publishedAt, name. createdAt - the time a livestream was created using the specified streamKey. publishedAt - the time a livestream was published using the specified streamKey. name - the name of the livestream.
-If you choose one of the time based options, the time is presented in ISO-8601 format. sortOrder := "desc" // string | Allowed: asc, desc.
+    req.StreamKey("30087931-229e-42cf-b5f9-e91bcc1f7332") // string | The unique stream key that allows you to stream videos. req.Name("My Video") // string | You can filter live streams by their name or a part of their name. req.SortBy("createdAt") // string | Allowed: createdAt, publishedAt, name. createdAt - the time a livestream was created using the specified streamKey. publishedAt - the time a livestream was published using the specified streamKey. name - the name of the livestream.
+If you choose one of the time based options, the time is presented in ISO-8601 format. req.SortOrder("desc") // string | Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones.
-For title, it is 0-9 and A-Z ascending and Z-A, 9-0 descending. currentPage := int32(2) // int32 | Choose the number of search results to return per page.
-Minimum value: 1 (default to 1) pageSize := int32(30) // int32 | Results per page.
+For title, it is 0-9 and A-Z ascending and Z-A, 9-0 descending. req.CurrentPage(int32(2)) // int32 | Choose the number of search results to return per page.
+Minimum value: 1 (default to 1) req.PageSize(int32(30)) // int32 | Results per page.
 Allowed values 1-100, default is 25. (default to 25)

-    client := apivideosdk.NewClient("YOUR_API_TOKEN")
-    // if you rather like to use the sandbox environment:
-    // client := apivideosdk.NewSandboxClient("YOU_SANDBOX_API_TOKEN")

-    res, err := client.Live.List()
+    res, err := client.Live.List(req)

     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `Live.List``: %v\n", err)
     }